guilhem-martin/go-guerrilla-wiki/Fuzz-testing.md

 `$ cat workdir/crashers/21c56f89989d19c3bbbd81b288b2dae9e6dd2150 | base64 > encoded.data.txt`

-Once you run your test case, it should crash.
-Then fix the code so the test won't crash :-)
+A test case should crash when running it.
+Next, fix the code so the test won't crash :-)